ami619847/Hw2-ib-mix/README.md

-# Homework Assignment
+# Homework Assignment 2

 This assignment covers the first week of the Intermediate Bootcamp.
 This repository contains 3 test files, each covering a single task.

-The order of the tasks does not matter.
-You can complete them in any order.
-Try to complete as many of them as you can.
+## Instructions

-First run `yarn install` to install the dependencies.
+Run `yarn install` to install the dependencies.
 Run the tests with the command `yarn test`.
-Read the instructions in this document to know what is expected of you.
-The tests are meant to help you know when you've completed a task.
-You can and should read the tests to see exactly what it's expecting, especially if you're getting errors.
-However, do **not** change the tests.

-_Note: we'll use the results of this homework assignment for a formal evaluation and as such you should write the code individually. **Plagiarism is a violation of the Academy contract and makes nobody happy.
-Do not discuss this assignment in slack**_

-**Note:** You _can_ implement some of them out of order!

-## How to submit your results

-**Send your homework to teachers@codaisseur.com before Sunday 20:00**

-Clean up your code:

-- Fix the formatting/indentation
-- Remove unnecessary code.

-The app should be runnable simply by cloning the repository and running `yarn test`

-## Instructions

 ### Assignment 1: ShoppingCart